cyberserfer/HTML5CSS3/layout.md

 positioning - relative, fixed and absolute

-relative - set position relative to tje element's starting point
+relative - set position relative to the element's starting point

 fixed - set position in window regardless of page elements.
 The item will always be displayed where you put it in the window.